brodieaustin/poisoned-well-novel/poisoned-well.md

 "If only it were that simple.
 Now take me there."

 Manan could see the dead thing that had been the woman.
 She wanted to strike out at this man somehow, but how?
 She could only think to perpetuate the lie.
-"I can't she's dead."
+"I ca not she's dead."

 "Let's not start all over.
 I know that she is not dead."